brandonecheverry/AI4Devs-stopwatch/stopwatch-AG/prompts.md

         - Please use flex align-items center justify-content center for the homepage images and text alignment
         - The design must be **responsive**
         - Use **smooth transitions** when switching between sections.
-        - Place a back button in the **bottom left corner** of each functionality section.
+        - Place a back button in the **bottom left corner** of each functionality section in another row
         - The back button should return the user to the homepage.
+        - The button START is green
+        - The button PAUSE is green
+        - the button CONTINUE is blue
+        - the button CLEAR is red

 ---